Flexible Work Arrangements

 The ASU community has demonstrated it can adapt and respond quickly to change — even during a pandemic — from different learning modes to remote work to ensure students and university employees can thrive.

-Though our community may deliver support services virtually, in-person, or both, we place a premium on physical proximity to students to fulfill our charter.
+Though our community may deliver support services virtually, in person or both, we place a premium on physical proximity to students to fulfill our charter.
 We consider the primary worksite an ASU campus or location.

 Per SPP 306: Flexible Work Arrangements, department leadership may offer standard or alternative schedules, hybrid or full remote work schedules that best meet the service and work needs of their respective areas.
 It is up to deans and vice presidents, working with their leadership teams, to consider flexible work arrangements that work for their departments.